 A limited number of pregnancies exposed in the first trimester to clindamycin indicated no adverse effects of clindamycin on pregnancy or on the health of the foetus/new-born child.

 Clindamycin has been shown to not be teratogenic in reproduction studies in rats and mice when applied via subcutaneous and oral methods.

 There is not adequate data on the effects of tretinoin and clindamycin and the secretion of breast milk following the use of Treclin.
-It is advised that Treclin is not be used by women who are breastfeeding.
+It is advised that Treclin is not to be used by women who are breastfeeding.

 Reproduction studies in rats and mice, using subcutaneous and oral doses of clindamycin, revealed no evidence of impaired fertility.

-Systemically administered tretinoin severely affects fertility.
+Orally administered tretinoin severely affects fertility.
 Available data regarding fertility after topical administration in humans are limited.

 For more information, read our acne during pregnancy guide.

 Treclin Gel reviews

 When using Treclin daily, it normally takes 4 - 12 weeks to see a substantial improvement in your acne.
 It is important to use the gel daily and to continue using Treclin when you start to see an improvement for the best effects.

 If you experience side effects such as redness or irritation in the area of application, you should stop using Treclin gel until the symptoms resolve.
 When you restart the treatment, you should use it every other day for a week to ease yourself back into the treatment.